yegmor/Adv-GAN_Project/README.md

 # Generating Adversarial Examples using Adv-GAN
 This project is adapted from  https://github.com/mathcbc/advGAN_pytorch, and it is a Pytorch implementation of the paper ["Generating Adversarial Examples with Adversarial Networks" (Adv-GAN)](https://arxiv.org/abs/1801.02610v5) on MNIST dataset.

-**See the complete report in https://github.com/yegmor/Final_Project/blob/main/Final%20Report.pdf.**
+**See the complete report in https://github.com/yegmor/Final_Project/blob/main/Final%20Report.pdf, and presentation in https://github.com/yegmor/Final_Project/blob/main/Presentation.pdf.**

 **NOTE:** This implementation is a little different from the paper, because a clipping trick has been added.